 As each submitted poem/image is received, it will be assigned a reference number to allow us to read submissions as anonymously as possible (we are a very small team).
 If you have indicated that the work is to be read as a sequence, it will receive a single reference number.

 Each editor will read half of the submissions to arrive at a combined shortlist of 30-40 submissions.
 We will then decide the final selection in tandem.
 We have space for around 20 pages of poems/images per issue.

 Selected contributors will then be notified and asked to confirm that the work is still available for publication in Vessel.
 Once confirmed, we will notify unsuccessful submissions, and commence production on the print journal.

-We aim to publish issue 1 in the autumn of 2020.
 Please keep an eye on the News page for the latest info.

 Terms & conditions